 - Spousal maintenance: Spousal support, also called alimony, is a payment from one spouse to another after a divorce.
 These payments can vary in length and amount depending on the duration of the marriage, a spouse’s marketable skills and a few other elements.

 - Business divorce: If one or both parties in a divorce own a business, they may need to either sell their share or create an operational agreement.
 The business will need to have its value determined and the parties must agree on how the division could work.

 At the end of a divorce most people end up with two documents, a divorce settlement agreement and a parenting plan.
 These documents outline the legal agreements between the divorcing parties and provide a plan for how they will raise their children.
 Even with an agreement, post-decree litigation may lead to changes in these documents.

 Talk To A Trusted Legal Professional About Your Divorce

 You can call Reich, Jumbeck, Stole & Reeb, to discuss your divorce filing with a knowledgeable lawyer.
-Our Joliet office gives people in Will, Grundy and Kendall counties effective family law representation based on our over 75 years of combined legal experience.
+Our Joliet office gives people in Will, Kendall, DuPage and Grundy counties effective family law representation based on our over 75 years of combined legal experience.
 Call us now at 815-770-2669 or send us an email to set up your initial meeting.